Northern Pride RLFC: Country Week

+Atherton Stadium (2021); and Andoom Oval, Weipa (2023).

-Pride Oval and Pride Leagues Club
+Pride Oval and Leagues Club

 The Pride purchased CDRL Kangaroos Leagues Club and Vico Oval, Irene Street, Mooroobool from the Redcliffe Dolphins in June 2008 for $1.85m (the Dolphins having purchased the Oval and Leagues Club from the Kangaroos in 2005 when the Roos were in financial difficulty).
 Vico Oval was renamed Pride Oval and the 2008 Northern Pride Player Awards ceremony was held at the Pride Leagues Club.
-Pre-Season Trials were played at Pride Oval in 2009, as well as Round 9 and Round 11 of the 2010 Season.
+Pre-season trials were played at Pride Oval in 2009, as well as rounds 9 and 11 of the 2010 season.

 The Oval and Leagues Club cost around $230,000 a year to maintain, and so in December 2010 Cairns Regional Council agreed to purchase the sporting complex for $2.5m to guarantee its future as a sporting field, prevent residential development on the land and free the Northern Pride rugby league club from an oppressive debt.
 The Pride were given a six-month lease, and when it expired in May 2011 they decided not to renew and moved to Barlow Park.
 Pride Oval was leased to CDRL Kangaroos RLFC and became Vico Oval and Kangaroos Leagues Club once again.
-The Pride played a pre-season trial matches at Vico Oval in 2012 and 2016.
+The Pride played pre-season trial matches at Vico Oval in 2012 and 2016.

 Seasons

-2008 – Inaugural Season
+2008 – Inaugural Season – Preliminary Finalists

 In their first year in the Queensland Cup the Northern Pride came third, losing the preliminary final in golden point extra-time to the Souths Logan Magpies, who went on to win the 2008 grand final.

-The foundation coach was Andrew Dunemann, who had played for the Canberra Raiders, Leeds Rhinos, Halifax and South Sydney Rabbitohs, and had been Under-20s coach for the Canberra Raiders.
-David Maiden was assistant coach.
+The foundation coach was Andrew Dunemann, who had played first-grade in both the NRL and English Super League.
+The assistant coach was David Maiden, a rugby league international who had played in the NRL, English Super League, and Queensland Cup.

 The foundation captain was Chris Sheppard, who had played for the North Queensland Cowboys and St. George Illawarra Dragons.

-2008 Ladder

 2009 – Runners Up

 The Northern Pride followed up their impressive first season by finishing second and reaching the grand final.
 The Pride's first grand final appearance ended in a 32–18 loss to the Sunshine Coast Sea Eagles at Stockland Park.
 Coach Andrew Dunemann left at the end of the season to take up a position as assistant coach to Rick Stone at the Newcastle Knights.

-2009 Ladder

 2010 – Premiers

 David Maiden took over as coach.
 Maiden played for the North Queensland Cowboys, Gateshead Thunder and Hull FC, as well as representing Scotland as an international in the 2000 Rugby League World Cup.
 The Northern Pride finished fourth and made the Grand Final, having won 11 matches in a row.
-They won their first premiership, beating Norths Devils 30-20 at Suncorp Stadium.
+They won their first premiership, beating Norths Devils 30–20 at Suncorp Stadium.
 Captain Chris Sheppard won the Duncan Hall Medal for his man-of-the-match performance, which was his last game before retirement.